 Whole tomatoes tend to crack and collapse when they thaw.
 To successfully freeze fresh raw tomatoes, you can:

-- Slice tomatoes into at least one-half inch slices.
-Put slices on a cookie sheet and freeze for two hours.
+- Slice tomatoes into at least 1/2-inch slices.
+Put slices on a cookie sheet and freeze for 2 hours.
 Remove slices and put them into freezer bags or containers.

-- Slice tomatoes into at least one-half inch slices.
+- OR slice tomatoes into at least 1/2-inch slices.
 Package in a rigid airtight container and fast freeze.